Projects

 The review encompassed an assessment of the existing and proposed new fire fighting capabilities at the terminal to cater for a major crude oil tank or dike fire.
 The 17 tanks under consideration ranged from 66.0m to 109.0m diamater and 15.0m to 19.0m in height.
 The largest crude oil tank contained 1,000,000 barrels of crude oil.

 Various worst case fire scenarios were reviewed including rim seal fires using rim seal foam pourers, full surface tank fires and dike surface fires using 7500lpm foam/water monitors.
 The rim seal pourers were connected to foam pumping and proportioning stations.
-A proposed new fire water ring main routed throughout the terminal would supply the existing foam ststions and new foam/water monitors
+A proposed new fire water ring main routed throughout the terminal would supply the existing foam stations and new foam/water monitors

 Incendia developed a hydraulic model of the site’s existing and proposed firefighting system, and developed the resource requirements for the extinguishment of the worst credible fire event.